UK-Style Sheep Show

 Sheep coloring is fine as well.

-Each breed will have its own standard for show dressage, judges will provide a brief description for what they are looking for and expecting per specific breed.
+Each breed will have its own standard for show dressage, but the judges have agreed on this:

 Commercial shepherds do not need to be worried about halter training, slick shearing, or posing American 4-H style.